ywwy-qn/ESM2_AMP/README.md

 ## Methods

 ### Feature representation
 The proteins' feature representation used the pre-trained protein model ESM2 developed by Meta company and placed on Hugging Face.
 For more details, please search in https://huggingface.co/facebook/esm2_t33_650M_UR50D.
-Besides, we used [protloc-mex-x](https://pypi.org/project/protloc_mex_X/) which our team developed, containing detail for `'cls'`,`'mean'`, `'eos'`,`'segment 0-9'` feature representation from ESM2. 关于蛋白质序列提取的代码细节请前往这里。
+Besides, we used [protloc-mex-x](https://pypi.org/project/protloc_mex_X/) which our team developed, containing detail for `'cls'`,`'mean'`, `'eos'`,`'segment 0-9'` feature representation from ESM2.
+For details on the protein sequence extraction code, please refer to [here](https://github.com/ywwy-qn/ESM2_AMP/blob/main/Dataset_work/code/dataprocessing_scrip.py).

 ### Models

 This project encompasses a series of models, including **ESM2_AMPS**, **ESM2_AMP_CSE**, and **ESM2_DPM** ( [Details](https://github.com/ywwy-qn/ESM2_AMP/blob/main/Models/README.md) ), aimed at providing comprehensive support for predicting protein interactions.
 Example inference code for each model is provided within their respective directories, while the required model weight files can be downloaded from the project's corresponding [figshare](https://figshare.com/articles/dataset/ESM2_AMP/28378157) page.